gabrielsecani/zxventures_backend/README.md

 This project has 3 endpoints and will have more detail documentation on the following link at Postman:

 * [API Documentarion](https://documenter.getpostman.com/view/283720/S17rvoEo/) - I published the details to use the API at Postman

-## Deployment

-Ready to deploy to production.
-Just run "npm install / start" on a production server.

-or using up Docker containers.

 ## Author